 Contract Packaging Plan: The scope of work associated with Phase 1 of the SAS Project was initially defined in 6 Construction Packages (contracts).
-The scope has subsequently been reallocated into 9 contracts.
-MTACC took this action because contractors are having difficulty getting bonding on contracts valued greater than \$400 million.
+The scope was subsequently reallocated into 9 contracts as enumerated above.
+MTACC took this action because contractors were having difficulty getting bonding on contracts valued greater than \$400 million.
 Contracts 2, 4 and 5 exceeded the \$400 million level.
-The reduction in contract value will give more contractors the opportunity to bid on the project.
-However, additional coordination and interfacing among the various contractors will be required.
+In February 2008, the PMOC was informed that MTACC was investigating the feasibility of reallocating the project scope into additional construction packages (value not to exceed \$300 million).
+The PMOC has expressed its concerns regarding the additional coordination required as more contractors are brought on board, the number of contractors who would be required to work in the limited space, and the possibility of additional claims if work areas are not available for follow-on contractors when scheduled.
+[Ref: SAS-A06-0208].